 The Train Ticket Price Calculator can be a great tool when you’re planning a trip.
 It can help you estimate the cost of your train ticket so that you can budget accordingly.
 Here’s how it works:

 First, select the type of train ticket you need.
-There are two options: one way and round trip.
+There are two options: one way and a round trip.
 If you’re unsure which one to choose, remember that a round-trip ticket will usually be cheaper than buying two one-way tickets.

 Next, enter the date of travel and the departure and arrival stations.
 The calculator will then show you the estimated price of your train ticket based on the information you provided.
 Keep in mind that prices may vary depending on the time of day or week that you’re traveling.